This is a guest article written by:

 Professional ethics emphasize giving patients accurate and straightforward information.
 Managed care, on the other hand, uses misleading language at every level.
-Companies which intentionally restrict choice call themselves names like “Choice Health” or “Options Health.”
+Companies that intentionally restrict choice call themselves names like “Choice Health” or “Options Health.”
 Companies who are hired to restrict access to treatment call themselves a name like “Access Health.”
-Cost cutting programs are called “quality improvement programs.”
+Cost-cutting programs are called “quality improvement programs.”
 Gatekeepers, hired to divert patients from treatment, are called “patient advocates.”
 Such misleading language does not belong in health care.

 4. Violating traditional scientific ethics.

 According to scientific ethics, the research support for new treatments must be reported in peer-reviewed journals so that the community of science can debate the new treatments’ potential benefits, possible risks, and effectiveness.
 Even when the research is conducted in secret, such as during the development of new medication, before the new medication is given to patients, the scientific evidence, research support, and description of the medication must be publicly disclosed.
 In this way, patients are protected from hoaxes, unscientific manipulation, and harmful treatments.

 In managed care, on the other hand, new methods of delivering treatment are decided according to secret and proprietary guidelines.
 Managed care claims that these are scientific guidelines, but does not reveal the guidelines or the supporting evidence.
 As a result, health care scientists and professionals cannot independently evaluate if science really supports the new managed care methods of treatment.
 Using secret treatment guidelines is just as unethical as giving a patient a secret medication.

 5. Practicing outside of a professional’s area of competence.

 All ethical codes forbid professionals from practicing outside of their area of competence.
 In managed care, on the other hand, professionals are encouraged and, at times, even required to practice outside of their competence.